Elevator pitch ideas for small UK businesses.

 Product launch pitch.

 Product launch pitches are a way to announce a new product or service.
-In recent years, you may have seen product launch pitches by tech brands such as Apple or Nintendo where they announce their upcoming technology.
+For example, you may have seen product launch pitches by tech brands such as Apple or Nintendo announcing their upcoming releases.

-A product pitch will focus on the product and what it offers, rather than the company behind the launch:
+A product pitch focuses on the idea and what it offers, rather than the company behind the launch.
+You’ll want to include:

 Networking pitch.